KamarajuKusumanchi/soofaloofa.github.io/src/documents/posts/2014-04-01-how-to-version-a-rest-api.html.md

 ---
 layout: post
-title: "How to Version a REST API""
+title: "How to Version a REST API"
 author: Kevin Sookocheff
 date: 2014/04/01
 tags: